MicrosoftDocs/learn/learn-pr/student-evangelism/make-predictions-with-linear-regression/includes/03-method-of-least-squares.md

 We can use `slope` and `intercept` to calculate the slope and intercept of the fitted line.
 The graph below shows the line (in light blue).
 The errors corresponding to four of the points are shown in red.
 There is nothing special about those four points.
-They were just chosen for clarity of the display.
+They were chosen for clarity of the display.
 The function `lw_errors` takes a slope and an intercept (in that order) as its arguments and draws the figure.